Tips for Using PPC Data & SEO Together to Optimize Conversions

 This works both ways.
 Look at your SEO vs. PPC click-through rates and you determine some of the best ad text and meta descriptions based on top performers from both traffic channels.

 This only works if your ads are already optimized and you understand what you are actually testing.
-If you’re not sure where to start when it comes to ad optimization, Wordstream offers a great resource for creating the ultimate text ad.
-If you are short on ideas for testing, see SearchEngine Land’s 10 ideas to get started testing Adwords copy.
+If you’re not sure where to start when it comes to ad optimization, Wordstream offers a great resource for creating the ultimate text and if you are short on ideas for testing see SearchEngine Land’s 10 ideas to get started testing AdWords copy.

-Making this information actionable is the challenge.
+Making this information actionable is the challenge, but if you can it will be extremely beneficial.
 Advertising platforms like Adwords and Facebook offer you great insights into what your customers are most engaged with outside of your brand.
 In this article Joei Chan covers this topic (see #5 about refined SEO strategies).
+This helps with SEO and PPC conversion optimization.

 PPC helps with search marketing where SEO can be extremely difficult to rank for top converting keywords in your industry.
 You can invest in a tight target and get a piece of the searches being run each month.